 Feeding Frequency: Several feedings per day - Offer only what they can consume in 3 minutes or less with multiple feedings per day.

 The Cherry Barb is easy to care for provided the water is kept clean.
-Aquariums are closed systems and regardless on size all need some maintenance.
-Over time decomposing organic matter, nitrates, and phosphate build up and the water hardness increases due to evaporation.
-Replace 25 - 50% of the tank water at least once a month.
-If the tank is densely stocked 20 - 25% should be replaced weekly or every other week.
+Aquariums are closed systems, and regardless of size, all need some maintenance.
+Over time, decomposing organic matter, nitrates, and phosphate build up and water hardness increases due to evaporation.
+Replace 25 to 50% of the tank water at least once a month.
+If the tank is densely stocked, 20 to 25% should be replaced weekly or every other week.

 Water Changes: Monthly

-Cherry Barbs are a species that will swim in all parts of the tank, but especially like to take cover in planted areas.
-They are very active so will also need stretches of open areas for swimming as well.
-A small school will need at least a 10 gallon aquarium.
+Cherry Barbs will swim in all parts of the tank, but especially like to take cover in planted areas.
+These very active fish will also need stretches of open areas for swimming.
+A small school will need at least a 10-gallon aquarium.
 Provide good filtration and do regular water changes.

-These fish will do best and are most effectively displayed in tanks which simulate their natural habitat.
-An aquarium with lots of dense vegetation and floating plants where it can seek cover is best suited to this fish.
+These fish will do best and are most effectively displayed in tanks that simulate their natural habitat.
+They will appreciate an aquarium with lots of dense vegetation and floating plants where they can seek cover.
 Provide a dark substrate and an open area in the center for swimming.